paigeruten/gzg/README.md

 server you have SSH access to.
 Each client has a git repo containing the unencrypted text files.
 All the server has is the encrypted, gzipped, tar'd, bare git repo in a single file: `gzg.git.tar.gz.gpg`.
-When syncing, this file is pulled down via `scp`, and decrypted and unzipped to a local repository which is then pulled from and pushed to.
+When syncing, this file is pulled down using `scp`, and decrypted and unzipped to a local repository which is then pulled from and pushed to.

+## Warning

+This is in a terrible state right now.
+There's no error handling whatsoever, so if just one little thing goes wrong, everything could break in unexpected ways.
+But I use it all the time (carefully) and have been lucky so far... it's been very useful to me, so I might as well get it off my machine and into the world.

 ## Usage